chetanbg1/cbg-microservice/README.md

 YAML over properties file
 	it supprot the hierarchical configuration, which are more readable and easy to manage

-authentication
-	who i am
- Authrization
- 	what i am allowed to do

 -# Microservices
 --
 	architecture where the application is exposed as loosely coupled services that can be independently developed, deployed and maintain